semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `sem delete` command is used for deleting existing resources, which means that is used for deleting Semaphore 2.0 projects, dashboards and secrets.

-Note that when you delete a secret, then that particular secret will disappear from the active organization and all Semaphore 2.0 projects that are using it will be affected.
+When you delete a secret, then that particular secret will disappear from the active organization, which will affect all the Semaphore 2.0 projects that were using it.

 When you use `sem delete` to delete a project then that particular project is deleted from the active organization of the active user.

+Deleting a `dashboard` will not affect any Semaphore 2.0 projects.

 ### sem get

 The `sem get` command can do two things.
-First, it can return a list of items for the given resource type that can be found in the active organization and.
+First, it can return a list of items for the given resource type that can be found in the active organization.
 This option requires a command line argument, which is the resource type.
 Second, it can return analytical information for an existing resource.
-In this case you should provide `sem get` with the type of the resource and the name of the resource, in that order.
+In this case you should provide `sem get` with the type of the resource and the name of the resource that interests you, in that exact order.

 In the first case, `sem get` can be used as follows: